Skip to main content

 Black Mirror - A disturbing new reality

-What you’ll see on the screen is the technology being used in service of the darkest side of humanity.
-Sometimes, it looks like a good thing, with plenty of potential, but somewhere along the way, it will be transformed.
+Sometimes, it appears to be a good thing, with plenty of potential, but somewhere along the way, it will undergo a transformation.
 Something you’ll learn is that there’s always a way of using it for the worst.

-The show can be seen as a warning sign, some kind of prediction of what may happen to us in the future.
-I didn’t see it that way.
-What I saw, was a purposely exaggerated image of what we’re already doing to ourselves.
-I choose the word exaggerated on purpose because sometimes the situations in the episodes are such as evil as they are ludicrous.
+What I saw was a purposely exaggerated image of what we’re already doing to ourselves.
+Much like Don’t Look Up used satire to mirror our collective blindness to crisis, Black Mirror pushes reality just far enough to expose its absurdity.
+I chose the word exaggerated on purpose because sometimes the situations in the episodes are as evil as they are ludicrous.

 Comments